It’s not easy being a grammarian these days.

 People don’t have time to try to figure out what you mean.
 If you’re not clear, they’ll move on to the guy who is.

-Language is beautiful & powerful & worthy of respect
+Language is beautiful and powerful and worthy of respect

 Humanity, for all its flaws and weaknesses, is a beautiful thing.
 Who has never been moved to tears by a kind gesture?
 Who has not gazed in wonder at a starlit night?
 What’s it all about, anyway — this living and dying, these 70-odd years we spend trying to figure out me and you and babies and war and love and heartbreak?